uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

-# CFG Equation Builder Interactive
+# CFG Parsing Challenge Interactive

 **Author:** Alasdair Smith

-This interactive demonstrates a context-free grammar (CFG) by allowing a user to use it to build a mathematical equation.
+This interactive demonstrates a context-free grammar (CFG) by allowing a user to use it to build a mathematical equation (default behaviour) or sentences.
+The interactive has the ability to do any grammar via use of the URL parameters.

 ## URL Parameters